7 Ultimate Tips for a Winter Skin Care Routine

 Step 5: Sunscreen

-It is very important to use sunscreen for the skin throughout the entire year, including winter, as the UV rays can still penetrate the skin during cold, cloudy days.
-The exact SPF must be at least 30, broad-spectrum sunscreen, and it must be applied on the face, neck, and ears 15-30 minutes before sun exposure.
-In this case, take about a hazelnut size of the lotion on your palm, apply it on the skin and gently rub for the cream to be absorbed.
-This helps to form a protective layer against UV to enhance skin protection in winter.
+Using sunscreen is very important throughout the year, even in winter, because UV rays can still penetrate the skin on cold, cloudy days.
+Apply a broad-spectrum sunscreen with at least SPF 30 on your face, neck, and ears 15–30 minutes before sun exposure.
+Take a hazelnut-sized amount of lotion in your palm, spread it on your skin, and gently rub until it absorbs.
+This forms a protective layer against UV rays and enhances skin protection in winter.

 Step 6: Eye Cream